sonnyksimon/sonnyksimon/hacks.md

 [**likepandas.py**](http://github.com/sonnyksimon/likepandas.py)

-> likepandas.py is a tool that scrapes Instagram's #pandas page, and likes the latest images they've got.
-Update: I've also added comments.
+> likepandas.py is a tool that scrapes Instagram's #pandas page, and likes the latest images they've got. *Update*: I've also added comments.

 ## Other peoples' software